Statutory notices issued by the RDC

 • issue a suspension or restriction against a firm or individual preventing them from carrying out particular actions

-The RDC gives warning notices based on recommendations from our Enforcement team, which carries out investigations.
+The RDC gives warning notices based on recommendations from the Enforcement team, which carries out investigations.
 The RDC considers whether the action recommended is the right action to take, based on the material presented to it.

 After you receive a warning notice you have the right to respond by making written and/or oral representations to the RDC.